gorpipe/gor/README.md

 ## Prerequisites

-Before setting up GorPipe the following need to be installed:
+Before setting up GORpipe the following need to be installed:

 * Java JDK or JRE version 8 or higher (https://www.oracle.com/java/technologies/javase-downloads.html)
 * Open JDK can also be used (https://openjdk.java.net/install/)